 Your partner is the only one who initiates.
 There are some spouses I know who are fine with having sex, so long as their spouse is the one who initiates it all of the time.
 Otherwise, they can easily go weeks and months without it.
 Not only is this unfair to their partner, but it's also a red flag because having a desire for sex—yes, to the point of sometimes wanting to initiate it yourself—is a very natural thing.
 If you can't remember the last time you came on to your husband, what's up with that?
 Whether it's ego, habit, or something else, your man deserves to feel wanted and desired, just as much as you do.
 Your lack of initiating is producing the opposite effect.
 That is nothing to feel good—or flippant—about.

 5 Tips to Get Your Sex Life Back on Track

 Bring some seduction into your relationship.
 How good are you at seducing your partner?
-The art of seduction is all about attracting, enticing and even persuading.
+The art of seduction is all about attracting, enticing, and even persuading.
 When you've been caught up in the routine of marriage for a while, you can find yourself not wanting to create ambiance, be romantic or come up with ways to make the thousandth time feel like the first one.
-Yet I don't know one husband on this planet who doesn't do a double take when his wife meets him at the door with barely nothing on in a room that is filled with nothing but candles.
+Yet I don't know one husband on this planet who doesn't do a double-take when his wife meets him at the door with barely anything on in a room that is filled with nothing but candles.
 When's the last time that happened in your house?
 Hmm.

 When we actually stop seeing sex as just "a fun thing to do" and rather it as a foundational element for a marriage to thrive, it tends to shift from being just a want to a bona fide need.
 And what we need, we figure out how to get it.
 We strive to cultivate some sense of sexual "normalcy" in our lives.
 And our marriage is all the better, directly so, for it.